danbev/learning-openssl/README.md

 ### Rivest Shamir and Aldeman (RSA)
-Is a public key encryption technique developed in 1978 by the people mentioned in the above.
+Is a public key encryption technique developed in 1978 by the people mentioned in the title.
 It is an asymmetric system that uses a private and a public key.
 RSA is somewhat slow and it not used to encrypt data in a communication, but instead it is used to encrypt a symmetric key which is then used to encrypt data.